microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworksystemconfiguration.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Details of system configuration of a device.
+Details of system configuration of a [teamworkDevice](../resources/teamworkdevice.md).
 This detail is not applicable for Microsoft Teams Rooms devices.

 ## Properties
 |Property|Type|Description|